himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 As discussed in my [previous post](/post/trading-mbp16-for-m1air/), I decided to trade-in my 2019 16" MacBook Pro and replace it with a new 2020 M1 MacBook Air.
-So far, I think making the swap was a great idea.
+So far, I think making the swap was a terrific idea.
 Here are my initial thoughts...

 <!--more-->